The Höbel Lab

 Research Interests

-Research in my lab focuses on the evolution and function of anuran communication.
-Most projects involve sexual selection, and the effect of the social environment (conspecific and heterospecific mates, predators, etc) on the expression of sexual traits.
-Although most projects deal with sexual communication, we have also studied anuran reproductive ecology and its relationship to biotic and abiotic factors, as well as the importance of acoustic cues for foraging and habitat selection.
+Research in my lab focuses on the evolution and function of anuran communication signals.
+Most projects involve mate choice and sexual selection, and the effect of the social environment (conspecifics, heterospecific, predators, etc) on the expression of sexual traits.
+Although most projects deal with sexual communication, we also study anuran reproductive ecology and its relationship to biotic and abiotic factors, the importance of acoustic cues for foraging and habitat selection, and how body color is involved in aposematism, camouflage and thermal ecology.
 Mostly we study treefrogs, but we have also worked with true frogs, dart-poison frogs, insects, and spiders.

 Examples of Current and Developing Projects